GTK-server: Advantages and limitations

-Although GTK was meant to be used with the C programming language, it is now possible to use GTK from any interpreted language without changing the actual implementation of the interpreter.
-Also, GTK 1.x, GTK2.x and GTK 3.x can be reached.
+Although GTK was meant to be used with the C programming language, it is now possible to use GTK from any interpreted language without changing the implementation of the interpreter.
+Also, GTK 1.x, GTK2.x, GTK 3.x and GTK 4.x can be reached.
 Optionally, any other shared library can be used, like OpenGL related libraries, Poppler, Mozilla, but also libc, sqlite and a music library like MikMod.

 When using the GTK-server as a standalone binary, it inevitably creates an additional process in the processlist.
 Also, GTK functions defined as a macro cannot be reached by a client program.